UniversityofWarwick/webpack-config-builder/README.md

 ## Requirements

+At least NPM 9 is required.
+If the Node version you are using has an older version you can run `npm i -g npm@^9`.

 Some NPM modules need to be directly installed in your project, because of the way Node dependencies work:

 ```